ADD CONDITION

 Patient Counseling

-Patients should be instructed to stop using the medication and consult a doctor if their cough persists for more than one week, tends to recur, or is accompanied by fever, rash, or a persistent headache, as these symptoms may indicate a serious condition.
-Additionally, if a sore mouth does not improve within 7 days, or if irritation, pain, or redness persists or worsens, patients should seek medical advice.
+Healthcare providers should advise patients to keep the medication out of reach of children to prevent accidental ingestion.
+Patients should be informed to discontinue use and consult a doctor if their cough persists for more than one week, tends to recur, or is accompanied by fever, rash, or a persistent headache, as these symptoms may indicate a serious underlying condition.

 Storage and Handling